 All in all for the price and how well it blends even when layered, this foundation is beautiful and unlike anything I have tried to so far.

 This caught my eye almost immediately due to the shades, a rich salmon copper – stunning!
-The duo’s are multi-faceted and can be used on the eyes, cheeks and body.
+The duo’s are multi-faceted and can be used on the eyes, cheeks, and body.
 There is one subtle shade for day (Ginger Binge) and one more intense shade for night (Moscow Mule).
 Firstly, I fell IN LOVE with Moscow Mule.
 It reminds me of my fav Colourpop Super Shock Shadow Weenie.
-It’s described as a copper for me it’s more of a metallic pink, super complimentary to deeper skin tones and just beautiful all round.
+It’s described as a copper for me it’s more of a metallic pink, super complimentary to deeper skin tones and just beautiful all around.
 I used this on my lids and it had pretty good colour pay off.
-It’s buildable but by the texture I think this would also be beautiful applied with a damp brush.
+It’s buildable but by the texture, I think this would also be beautiful applied with a damp brush.
 I did experience so fall out with this but not too much.

-I used Ginger Binge as a blush and found it to be sheer which helped to pull of a more natural look.
+I used Ginger Binge as a blush and found it to be sheer which helped to pull off a more natural look.
 I really needed to pack it on to get that colour payoff so I think there’s no way you can go crazily overboard with it.
-As you can see, once again, it works fantastic on deeper skin and doesn’t appear to shimmery making it a perfect choice as a blush.
+As you can see, once again, it works fantastic on deeper skin and doesn’t appear to shimmery making it a perfect choice for a blush.

 Fenty Beauty also came out with Skinsticks in matte and shimmer finishes.
 The matte Match Stix are perfect for highlighting and contouring and they are actually pretty portable so they would also do well in your travel or makeup bag, the fact that they are magnetic also helps to make sure that you don’t lose them, but knowing me, I will at some point.